• Skip to primary navigation

 Together to Eat is reader-supported.
 I may earn a small commission from anything bought through links found here.

-We all love a sausage casserole and this leek and apple one strikes the perfect balance of fruity-sweet and salty, with a hint of smokey.
+We all love a sausage stew and this one with grated apple and smoked bacon strikes the perfect balance of fruity-sweet and salty, with a hint of smokey.
 It’s the kind of dish winter evenings were made for.

 Course Main Course